 They will thank you for it later, it’s God’s word and they need to hear it.

-Moreover, God will not fail you, as he was with you before surgery, so he will be with you after the surgery.
+He will not fail you, as he was with you before surgery, so he will be with you after the surgery.

 God knows your post-surgery pain, feelings, and thoughts you imagine daily.